MEState123/14-Free-Components/README.md

     },

 add the custom colors like this for the components to work properly

-To properly see some colors some specific custom colors were defined in the tailwind CSS config file so also make sure to update your tailwind CSS config file here it is:

 To see the preview of the components please take the images folder and place it in the "src" directory and inside the "app" directory make a new root group place the Preview Folder inside the root group, then run the preview using "npm run dev" to see the Preview